Orillia: Recreation and culture

 The city of Orillia also is home to a large number of retirement homes (currently nine, with four more under construction).
 As such, it is often characterized as a "retirement community", although less than 18% of the city's population is actually over 65 (see below).

 Orillia is home to an annual Perch Fishing Festival.
 Perch are netted, tagged, and released into the local lake, to be caught for prize money.
 This event also includes a large social gathering consisting of a "perch fry".
 Other popular annual festivals include the Leacock Festival, Blues Festival, Jazz Festival, Scottish Festival, and Beatles Festival.

 The Port of Orillia holds an annual "Christmas in June", which includes a boat decorating contest and turkey buffet.
 Boat and cottage shows are held in June and August.

 Orillia also hosts an annual Canada Day event at Couchiching Beach Park.
 The day begins with a traditional pancake breakfast served by the Mayor and Council, and ends with a large fireworks display at dusk.

-Orillia is the original and current site of the popular Mariposa Folk Festival.
-Begun in 1961, it is the longest-running folk festival in Canada.
+Orillia is the original site of the popular Mariposa Folk Festival.
+Beginning in 1961, it is (as of 2024) the longest-running folk festival in Canada.

 The Stephen Leacock Associates have honoured former Orillia resident and humourist Stephen Leacock's memory since 1947 with the annual Stephen Leacock Memorial Medal for Humour, awarded to the best Canadian humorous book published the previous year.
 The Leacock Medal Gala and Award ceremony is held each June at nearby Geneva Park, with tickets for sale to the public.

 The Royal Canadian Legion sponsors a yearly Scottish Festival at Couchiching Beach Park and Centennial Park in July each year.
 Marching bands from around the country participate.

 Since 1963, the Webers hamburger restaurant has been approximately 1 km north of Orillia, next to Ontario Highway 11.

 Lake St. George Golf Club is ten minutes north of Orillia.